-Any person dividing or proposing to divide any tract of land situated within the corporate limits of the City of Harlingen or within the extraterritorial jurisdiction (ETJ) into one or more separate parcels (or changing previously existing legal boundaries in any way) must subdivided.
-Any person wishing to build on a lot which has not previously been subdivided must also subdivide unless the split took place before November 1, 1978 the day the subdivision ordinance was first adopted.
+Any person dividing or proposing to divide any tract of land situated within the corporate limits of the City of Harlingen or within the extraterritorial jurisdiction (ETJ) into one or more separate parcels (or changing previously existing legal boundaries in any way) must properly subdivide the property.
+Any person wishing to build on a lot which has not previously been properly subdivided must also subdivide unless the split took place before November 1, 1978 the day the subdivision ordinance was first adopted.

-The City of Harlingen provides subdivision review and meet the 3rd Wednesday of every month.
 The purpose of the Code of Ordinances-Chapter 109 Subdivisions is to promote the public health of the city's residents, to ensure that adequate water and wastewater facilities are provided; to guide the future growth and development of the municipality; to provide safety from fire, flood, and other danger; and to provide adequate and efficient transportation.
-Along with an application the following will also need to be submitted:

 Download City of Harlingen Code of Ordinances Chapter 109-Subdivisions